etherkit/JTEncode/README.md

 Changelog
 ---------
+* v1.1.1

+    * Update example sketch for Si5351Arduino v2.0.0

 * v1.1.0

-    Added FSQ
+    * Added FSQ.

 * v1.0.1

-    Fixed a bug in jt65_interleave that was causing a buffer overrun.
+    * Fixed a bug in jt65_interleave that was causing a buffer overrun.

 * v1.0.0

-    Initial Release
+    * Initial Release.

 License
 -------